How to use Free Software to learn Japanese, and more.

 map E !atool -x $fx

 Let's see how you can quickly rename subtitles with vidir.
 For this example I took subs for Steins;Gate from Kitsunekko.net.
-Watch this video to get a gist of how it's done.
+Watch this video on YouTube to get a gist of how it's done.

 By default, vidir will try to use the text editor that is set via the EDITOR environment variable.
 I have it set to nvim.
 To use nvim, install Neovim and add export EDITOR="nvim" as a new environment variable.